News & Trending Money News

 Andrey Popov/Adobe hands checking a paycheck

-Fake check scams typically involve a crook sending you a check and asking that you deposit it into your bank account, according to the Federal Trade Commission (FTC).
+Though there are different types, check scams typically involve a crook sending you a check and asking that you deposit it into your bank account, according to the Federal Trade Commission (FTC).

-The fraudster then asks you to send a portion of the money back to them or to someone else.
+The fraudster then asks you to send a portion of the money back to them or someone else.
 The checks look real, and sometimes they are written on the account of someone whose identity has been stolen.

-Unfortunately, it can take weeks before the bank discovers that the check was part of a scam.
+Banks usually are required to allow access to deposited funds within two days.
+Once the funds are available, you transfer the money as the scammer requested.
+Unfortunately, it can take weeks before the bank discovers the check was part of a scam.
 By that time, you are held responsible for paying the money to the bank.

 Mystery shopping